Do you want to learn the proper way and steps in writing your Industrial Training / SIWES Report?

 “American Psychological Association (APA) Style of Referencing” is recommended.
 The references must be arranged in alphabetical order.
 All citations must be consistent, reflected in the references section and must conform to standard scientific format.

 The references above is based on/related to report i.e. training undergo in a Poultry Farm.

 Your report can’t be about laboratory tests and you’ll now be having reference sources and articles of water or bread production.
 It doesn’t make sense.
 It has to be related.

-Are you encountering any problems or difficulties in writing a nice and presentable SIWES report?
+Are you encountering any problem or difficulties in writing a nice and presentable SIWES report?
 Share your thoughts by leaving a comment.
 I’ll readily reply.

 And Please don’t forget to share this post on social media using the sharing buttons below, so that your friends and course mates can equally benefit from it.
 Thanks.